This is part 1 of Milly's "Precious Metals for Beginners" series. For other parts see:

 Even with all of those investment benefits, I still see precious metals as the way to preserve wealth, not to invest.
 I suspect much of the gold rise is actually dollar weakening.
 No matter what any politicians or leaders do to the US dollar (and you know what they are going to do), precious metals will hold value.
 Jim Rickards once asked someone how their family preserved their wealth for 800 years.
 The response was a third in land, a third in art, and a third in gold.
 These are the things that last.

-Another benefit to precious metals is they are individually and physically owned.
-I believe Jim Rickards’ “Ice-9” prediction (Road to Ruin).
-There will come a day when the government will be forced to freeze all digital money except for a small amount for gas and groceries, much the same way as they have done in Greece.
-Even if the money never is seen again, or inflation happens to an extent that it isn’t worth anything when we get it back, precious metals will preserve.
+2. Jim Rickards’ “Ice-9” prediction (Road to Ruin) will be realized.
+There could come a day when the government will be forced to freeze all digital money except for a small amount for gas and groceries, much the same way as they have done in Greece.
+Even if the money never is seen again, or inflation happens to an extent that it isn’t worth anything when we get it back.
+Precious metals are individually and physically owned.
+They are a safety net when financial weapons are deployed.
+Precious metals will preserve.

 One question you might be asking: If you believe that much in gold and silver, why only 10%?
 One answer is I’ve seen a compelling prediction of a $10.000/oz price of gold.
 That's in today's dollars, so if there is major inflation, the number will be higher.
 This isn't some fudged Wall Street chart pattern prediction either.
 This is a mathematical analysis done by a world expert on currency wars and is based on the required non-deflationary price of gold.
 If we reach $10,000, your 10% would become about 100% and even if you loose everything else, you’re insured.